jokale/jo-blog-two/content/blog/day-fifty-four/index.md

 ---

+Working on understanding jquery

+Having watched a few videos on Jquery I understand that it is best not to use React and Jquery together!

-Working on understanding jquery  and thinking about a project whereby I have to render state and use onclicks to render this state.
+ and thinking about a project whereby I have to render state and use onclicks to render this state.

 Follow me on here: